 Housing, Rest and Exercise

-Contrary to what you may have heard, straight stalls are not necessarily worse than box stalls if the horses are together, and spend most of their day outside.
-Horses isolated in box stalls can develop behavioral problems from lack of companionship, exercise, and mental stimulation.
+Contrary to common thought, straight stalls are not necessarily worse than box stalls if the horses are together, and spend most of their day outside.
+Horses isolated in box stalls can develop behavioral problems from lack of companionship, exercise and mental stimulation.
 Whenever possible, horses should be outside with other horses every day.

 Horses can go into a light sleep with their legs “locked” so that it takes very little effort to remain standing.
 In order to achieve deep (REM or “dreaming”) sleep, a horse must lie flat.
 It is not known how much or how often a horse needs to do this, but do take note of any changes in your horse’s sleeping patterns.